 Of course, the conversion rate from these readers to subscribers is pitifully low—under 1% almost any way you slice it—but I'll be curious if that math changes over time.
 Substack only recently introduced a subscribe slide-in on articles, which I hope helps increase conversion from organic and social web traffic.

 Thanks for making it this far—we're almost at the end.
 While I hope you enjoyed this look back in the rearview mirror, it's time to stare straight ahead onto an empty road known as the future.
 Night Water is a highway: I want to ride it all night long.

 Like last year, I hope to double the email list in year three from 601 subscribers to 1202.
 As a stretch goal, let's call that an even 3000.

 I'll have more goals around paid subscriptions in Day Soda: Year One this April (sign up today and get that in your inbox in just a few short weeks).

 Other than that, I just want to keep publishing something every week, have people read it, and hopefully enjoy it.
 It's truly a pleasure to stand around the fridge with you all, enjoying that refreshing late night water every week.

 If you like being here, too, tell a friend to join us.
-Leave a like or comment when the mood strikes you, or just hit reply in your email app and let me know what you think.
+Leave a like or comment when the mood strikes you and let me know what you think.

 Until next time: enjoy those late night vibes.